-- Liaises with parents - Liaises with other professionals and agencies making referrals as and when necessary - Is a key point of contact with external agencies, especially the local authority and its support services - Advises and supports other practitioners in the setting - Advises on the graduated approach to providing SEN support. - Ensures that background information is collected recorded and updated - Takes the lead in further assessment of the child's strengths and weaknesses to guide future planning to meet the child's needs. - Takes the lead in monitoring and reviewing any action taken to support the child - Ensure a smooth transition is planned from nursery to next providers of education for the child and parents are informed about options - Work with the headteacher and governing body to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - Contributes to CAF and ISP Reviews - Leads upon the
+- Liaises with parents - Liaises with other professionals and agencies making referrals as and when necessary - Is a key point of contact with external agencies, especially the local authority and its support services - Advises and supports other practitioners in the setting - Advises on the Graduated Approach to providing SEND support. - Ensures that background information is collected recorded and updated - Takes the lead in further assessment of the child's strengths and weaknesses to guide future planning to meet the child's needs. - Takes the lead in monitoring and reviewing any action taken to support the child - Ensure a smooth transition is planned from nursery to next providers of education for the child and parents are informed about options - Work with the headteacher and governing body to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements. - Contributes to, Early Help, CASS referrals - Leads upon the Early Support Plan (ES) and Education and Health Care (EHC) Plans